 Committee for the Hunter events bring together members and guests with decision makers, leaders, experts and innovators for discussion and debate on positioning the Hunter to seize the opportunities of economic change.

 We use technology applications to capture the key insights from the speakers and audience that help inform the agenda for the region and the Committee for the Hunter.

 Our major events are open to members and non-members.
 We also offer dynamic, intimate sessions to our members around topics of interest that promote networking across our membership and build regional capacity to make a difference.

-The program will be regularly updated over 2022 and we welcome ideas for topics and speakers from Committee members.
-Contact us: contact[at]hunter.org.au.
+The program will be regularly updated over 2023 and we welcome ideas for topics and speakers from Committee members.
+Contact us: info[at]hunter.org.au.